Side Determination and Fragment Identification

 For any paired skeletal element, side determination relies on the identification of asymmetric morphological features, features that are anatomically different on the left and right even though the two bones are mirror images in outline.
 These features are consistent across populations and sexes, though their magnitude may vary with body size and activity level.

 The clavicle has the clearest side-determination markers of any long bone.
 The medial (sternal) end of the clavicle is pyramidal in cross-section and carries the articular facet for the sternoclavicular joint, which is larger on the superior surface than the inferior.
 The lateral (acromial) end is flattened superoinferiorly and carries the acromial articular facet.
 The shaft has a double curve: convex anteriorly in its medial two-thirds and concave anteriorly in its lateral third.
 The inferior surface of the lateral third carries the costal tuberosity (for the costoclavicular ligament) and the conoid tubercle and trapezoid line (for the coracoclavicular ligament).
 These features on the inferior surface are always on the inferior surface, and since the bone has a fixed superior and inferior orientation (the subclavian groove is always inferior and medial), siding is unambiguous from any fragment that preserves the costal tuberosity or conoid tubercle.
-The right clavicle's sternal end articular facet is typically slightly larger than the left's, reflecting the greater mechanical load on the right sternoclavicular joint in right-handed individuals.
-This right-left asymmetry is not a diagnostic criterion by itself but is a supporting observation.
+The right clavicle's sternal end articular facet is typically slightly larger than the left's, reflecting greater mechanical load on the right sternoclavicular joint in right-handed individuals; this asymmetry is a supporting observation rather than a primary diagnostic criterion.

 The humerus: the head is directed posteromedially and superiorly.
 The capitulum (lateral articular surface of the distal humerus) faces anteriorly and laterally.
 The olecranon fossa (the posterior recess that accommodates the olecranon at full extension) faces posteriorly.
 The bicipital groove on the proximal shaft runs anteriorly and is bounded medially by the lesser tubercle and laterally by the greater tubercle.
 To side the humerus, hold it so that the head is superior and posteromedial.
 If the capitulum (the rounded lateral condyle) is on your right, the bone is right-sided; if on your left, it is left-sided.